-This course is an introduction to bookkeeping.
-It emphasizes GAAP principles to complete procedures and statements required for the basic accounting cycle for service and merchandising businesses.
-Other topics covered include columnar journals, subsidiary ledgers, special journals, bank reconciliation, payroll, petty cash, GST and PST.
+This course is an introduction to book-keeping.
+It emphasizes accepted accounting principles to complete procedures and statements required for the basic accounting cycle for service businesses and organizations.
+Other topics covered include special journals, bank reconciliation, payroll, petty cash, GST and PST.
 This course is not eligible as an elective in the Business Administration program.